 Origins: The name emerald comes from the Greek word for green, smaragdus and the Old French word esmeralde, which means green gemstone.
-Columbia is the world’s largest producer of emeralds, Zambia is the world’s second biggest producer.
+Columbia is the world’s largest producer of emeralds, and Zambia is the world’s second-largest producer.
 Emeralds are found in Afghanistan, Australia, Brazil, Cambodia, China, Egypt, Madagascar, Namibia, Pakistan, Russia, South Africa, Tanzania and the United States.

 • Emeralds have been mined in Egypt since 1500 BC and India and Austria since at least the 14th century.
 The age of the oldest emeralds is 2.97 billion years and the come from South Africa.